chromium/chromium/docs/process_model_and_site_isolation.md

     and workers from a single web site or origin, even if such documents are in iframes.
-* **Browser-Enforced Restrictions**: The privileged browser process can monitor IPC messages from locked processes to limit their actions or access to site data (e.g., using ChildProcessSecurityPolicy::CanAccessDataForOrigin).
+* **Browser-Enforced Restrictions**: The privileged browser process can monitor IPC messages from renderer processes to limit their actions or access to site data (e.g., using ChildProcessSecurityPolicy::CanAccessDataForOrigin).
     This [prevents compromised renderer
     processes](https://chromium.googlesource.com/chromium/src/+/main/docs/security/compromised-renderers.md)
-    from asking for cross-site data, using permissions granted to other sites, etc.
+    from asking for cross-site data, using permissions granted to other sites, etc. These restrictions take two main forms:
+  * _"Jail" checks_: Ensure that a process locked to a particular site can only access data belonging to that site.
+If all processes are locked, this is sufficient protection.
+  * _"Citadel" checks_: Ensure that unlocked processes cannot access data for sites that require a dedicated process.
+This adds protection in cases where full Site Isolation is not available, such as Android.
 * **Network Response Limitations**: Chromium can ensure that locked renderer processes are only allowed to receive sensitive data (e.g., HTML, XML, JSON) from their designated site or origin, while still allowing